 - Monitor your spending

 The steps to create a realistic budget that works for you do not end with inputting your expected monthly expenses in your budgeting app or excel sheet.
 If you want to know whether your budget is successful, try it out for a month and evaluate your ability to stick to it.
-Monitor your spending to make sure everything is going according to your budget plan.
+Track your spending to make sure everything is going according to your budget plan.

 - Make budgeting a habit